Queens Royals women's basketball

 The Queens Royals women's basketball team represents the Queens University of Charlotte in Charlotte, North Carolina, United States.
-The Royals joined the NCAA Division I ASUN Conference on July 1, 2022 after 9 seasons in the Division II South Atlantic Conference.
+The Royals joined the NCAA Division I ASUN Conference on July 1, 2022 after nine seasons in the Division II South Atlantic Conference.
 Due to the NCAA's policy on reclassifying programs, the Royals will not be eligible to compete in the NCAA tournament or the WNIT until the 2026–27 season.

-The team is currently led by third year head coach Jen Brown and play their home games at Curry Arena.
+The team is currently led by fifth-year head coach Jen Brown and play their home games at Curry Arena.